-Example: Hayward variable speed pump operating at 300 W. Cost of electricity = \$0.10 per kWh Convert Watts to Kilowatts: 300 W = 0.3 kW 0.3 kW X \$0.10/kWh = \$0.03 per hour
+Example: Hayward variable speed pump operating at 300 W. Cost of electricity = \$0.10 per kWh Convert Watts to Kilowatts: 300 W = 0.3 kW o.3 kW X \$0.10/kWh = \$0.03 per hour

 Note the power consumption is greatly affected by the speed of the pump.
 Lowering the speed of the pump can drastically reduce the power that is consumed.
-On the following page are some of the major benefits of running the pump at lower speeds.
+Below are some of the major benefits of running the pump at lower speeds.

-Benefits of running at low speeds:
+Benefits of running at low speeds